Digvijaysinh2204/video_info_plus/README.md

 }
 ```

+## Running the Example
+To run the example, create a new Dart or Flutter project, copy the example code into the `main.dart` file, and execute the project using your preferred IDE or command line.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.